Nutrition

 What horses need - discussed in more detail

 Basic Mineral Supplement: The best supplement I have found is California Trace Plus (or Mad Barn Amino Trace Plus).
 This includes generally sufficient amounts of Vitamin E, Vitamin A, a small amount of Selenium (not necessary but generally not enough to be in excess), Essential Amino Acids, Probiotics, Balanced Zinc and Copper - and no added iron.
 Vitamin A and E and Omega 3s and 6s are lost immediately to quite quickly from hay - so if your horses are not on pasture, supplementing with flax (which mimics the omega 3: 6 balance in fresh grass, is highly encouraged).
-For horses in rehab or heavier work I add more vitamin E (natural human capsules, my favorite are here - add up to a total of 4000-5000 IU per day, Cal Trace has 2000 IU).
+For horses in rehab or heavier work I add more vitamin E (I like Santa Cruz vitamin E pellets or a high quality oil based vitamin E, many options!)

 Magnesium: critical to muscle function as well as being calming, magnesium is chronically low in hays around here that I have tested.
 Buying bulk magnesium from California Trace or MyBestHorse.com is my go to.
 I give 10-20 grams daily for a 1000lb horse.
 Too much causes diarrhea but is not dangerous - just build up and see if they do well.
 My own mare’s entire muscle tone improved within a couple days of adding magnesium.
 Magnesium also helps with healthy hoof growth (and so much more).
 There isn’t any in the Cal Trace and Mg is generally deficient in our hays here.

 Patience!
-Sometimes you’ll see a coat change in a week, sometimes you won’t see improved hoof growth speed or hoof wall for a few months.
+Sometimes you’ll see a coat change in a couple weeks, sometimes you won’t see improved hoof growth speed or hoof wall for a few months but I generally see frog health improvement within 5-6 weeks.
 If your dark or chestnut horse is “bleaching” in the sun, this is most likely a zinc/copper deficiency or balance issue.
-I saw the biggest changes in my herd after 6 months.

 Please feel free to ask me any questions and I highly recommend joining (free) the ECIR or just reading up on their website especially if you have a chunky animal or one with metabolic issues or PPID.